-In addition to tax revenue, the government seems concerned about the money laundering potential of digital money systems.
-Since digital tokens don’t have material-backing, authorities feel it is ripe for white collar crime activity.
+In addition to tax revenue, the government seems concerned about the money laundering potential of virtual currency.
+Since digital tokens don’t have material backing, authorities feel it is ripe for white collar crime activity.
 However, evidence to this end has yet to bear fruit.

 Bitcoin’s value is on a sky-bound trajectory, many a millionaire has been made, and some are looking to extract as much fiat currency as possible without incurring colossal tax penalties.
-Vehicles are popping up, seemingly constructed with Bitcoin Billionaires in mind.
-Small island tax shelters, like Vanuatu, have developed Bitcoin-for-citizenship programs.
-Moreover, individuals with a crypto-heavy portfolio are using various loan agreements that have beneficial tax implications.
+As a result, “crypto havens” are popping up, seemingly constructed with Bitcoin Billionaires in mind.
+Small island tax shelters like Vanuatu have developed Bitcoin-for-citizenship programs.
+Moreover, some individuals with crypto-heavy portfolios are using Bitcoin loan agreements that have beneficial tax implications.

 In addition, for US persons, Puerto Rico is a popular crypto tax haven that doesn’t require a passport, let alone a change of citizenship.
 Taking advantage of an offshore crypto haven is complicated, but certainly possible.
 Get in touch with us to learn more.

 Cryptocurrencies are quickly becoming part of the mainstream marketplace.
 If you’re concerned about adequately reporting virtual currency gains (as an individual or for a business), give our skilled cryptocurrency tax lawyers a call.